Real Estate CV—Examples and 25+ Writing Tips

 Job Responsibilities:

-The first example follows the federal government’s CV guidelines, while the second one isn’t even appropriate for public-sector jobs.
+The first example follows the government’s CV guidelines, while the second one isn’t even appropriate for public-sector jobs.
 It has no detailed job duties, no numbered achievements, and it’s missing key items required.

+How far back should you go on a government CV?
 The work history section is often what makes a federal CV so long.
-Uncle Sam wants to know it all, so go as far back as possible.
+Normally there is a hard limit, here go as far back as possible.

 Expert Hint: Include unpaid work experience, as well, such as volunteer work.
 However, make a separate section just under your work experience area to differentiate them, as these unpaid positions won’t need to include salary details or hours per week.